-For many women, stretch marks can negatively impact self esteem.
-Women will wear a one-piece bathing suit instead of a bikini which is the preferred option to hide these marks.
-Or long-sleeved pants and tops- depending on where the stretch marks occur.
+Women will wear a one-piece bathing suit instead of a bikini to conceal these marks.
+Or long-sleeved clothes, depending on the stretch marks.

-While pregnant women tend to notice stretch marks most prominently on their baby bump, they can occur on any part of the body that may experience rapid stretching.
+Stretch marks can appear on any part of the body that is subjected to rapid stretching.

 What You Need To Know About Shea butter and Stretch Marks?